pschaus/book_lepl1402/source/part1.rst

 Part 1: From Python to Java
 *****************************************************************

+Part 1 of this book is intended for students and hobbyists who are already familiar with the basics of Python programming, i.e., they know how to use variables, lists, functions, and plain data objects.
+A deeper knowledge of object-oriented programming is not required.

+The goal of the following sections is to make you quickly familiar with the important differences between Python and Java and with the basic object oriented mechanisms of Java.
+More advanced topics, such as interfaces, abstract classes, or lambda functions, will be seen in the other parts of the book.

 Your first Java program with IntelliJ
 =====================================

 Installing IntelliJ
 -------------------

-In the course LINFO1101, you used the Thonny Integrated Development Environment (IDE) to write your Python programs.
-In this course, we will do something similar to write Java programs: we will use the free "Community Edition" of Intellij IDEA (we will just call it "IntelliJ" in the following).
+You might have already used an Integrated Development Environment (IDE) to write Python programs.
+In this course, we will do the same for programming in Java: we will use the free "Community Edition" of Intellij IDEA (we will just call it "IntelliJ" in the following).
 You can download the installer from  `<https://www.jetbrains.com/idea/download/>`_ (scroll down to find the free Community Edition, you don't need the commercial Ultimate Edition).
 Start the installer and follow the instructions.

-The second thing you will need is a *Java Development Kit* (JDK).
-A JDK is a software package that contains the tools and libraries that you need to build and run Java programs.
-Fortunately, IntelliJ can download it for you when you create a new project, so you don't have to take care of that.
-(We just mention it here, so you know what to do when you want to run your Java application without IntelliJ.
-The JDK can be downloaded from `<https://openjdk.org/>`_)
+The second thing you will need for Java programming is a *Java Development Kit* (JDK).
+A JDK is a software package that contains the tools that you need to build and run Java programs.
+The JDK also includes a *very, very  large* library of useful classes for all kinds of programming tasks.
+You can see the content of the library here: `<https://docs.oracle.com/en/java/javase/20/docs/api/index.html>`_.

+Fortunately, IntelliJ can automatically download the JDK for you when you create a new project, so you don't have to worry about the JDK now.
+But if one day you want to write a Java application on a computer without IntelliJ, you have to manually download the JDK from `<https://openjdk.org/>`_ and install it.

 Creating a new project
 ----------------------